 The Academic Code is approved by Academic Board and should be read in conjunction with the LSE-LSESU Student Charter.
 Last updated: May 2019.

-1. All full-time undergraduate and taught postgraduate students taking a taught course will receive a minimum of two hours taught contact time per week when the course is running in the Michaelmas and/or Lent terms, or a minimum of four hours taught contact time per week for a full-unit taught course running entirely in Michaelmas or in Lent term.
+1. All full-time undergraduate and taught postgraduate students taking a taught course will receive a minimum of two hours taught contact time per week when the course is running in the Autumn and/or Winter Terms, or a minimum of four hours taught contact time per week for a full-unit taught course running entirely in Autumn or in Winter Term.

 2. Students will have the opportunity to receive feedback on formative and summative work, as set out below.
-Feedback on assessment due in Summer Term is not required for non-continuing students except for dissertations or capstone projects.
+Feedback on assessment due in Spring Term is not required for non-continuing students except for dissertations or capstone projects.